 If a partnership (including an entity or an arrangement classified as a partnership for U.S. federal income tax purposes) holds IBT common stock, the tax treatment of a partner in such partnership generally will depend on the status of the partner and the activities of the partnership.
-Partnerships and partners in such partnerships should consult their own tax advisors about the tax consequences of the merger to them.
+Partnerships and partners in such partnerships are strongly encouraged to consult their own tax advisors about the tax consequences of the merger to them.

-ALL HOLDERS OF IBT COMMON STOCK SHOULD CONSULT THEIR TAX ADVISORS AS TO THE SPECIFIC TAX CONSEQUENCES TO THEM OF THE MERGER, INCLUDING THE APPLICABILITY AND EFFECT OF THE ALTERNATIVE MINIMUM TAX AND ANY STATE, LOCAL, FOREIGN AND OTHER TAX LAWS.
+ALL HOLDERS OF IBT COMMON STOCK ARE STRONGLY ENCOURAGED TO CONSULT THEIR TAX ADVISORS AS TO THE SPECIFIC TAX CONSEQUENCES TO THEM OF THE MERGER, INCLUDING THE APPLICABILITY AND EFFECT OF THE ALTERNATIVE MINIMUM TAX AND ANY STATE, LOCAL, FOREIGN AND OTHER TAX LAWS.

 The obligations of the parties to complete the merger are conditioned on, among other things, the receipt by Veritex and IBT of an opinion from Bracewell & Giuliani LLP and an opinion from Andrews Kurth LLP, respectively, each dated as of the closing date of the merger that the merger will qualify as a reorganization within the meaning of Section 368(a) of the Code.
 In addition, in connection with the filing of the registration statement of which this document is a part, each of Bracewell & Giuliani LLP and Andrews Kurth LLP has delivered an opinion to Veritex and IBT, respectively, to the same effect.
 Each such opinion is based on certain representations provided by Veritex and IBT and on customary factual assumptions.
 If any of the representations or assumptions upon which such opinions are based are inconsistent with the actual facts, the U.S. federal income tax consequences of the merger could be adversely affected.
 In addition, the obligation of each of Bracewell & Giuliani LLP and Andrews Kurth LLP to deliver such opinions is conditioned on the merger's satisfying the continuity of proprietary interest requirement.
 That requirement generally will be satisfied if the aggregate value of the Veritex stock constitutes at least 42% of the aggregate value of the aggregate merger consideration at the time the merger becomes effective.
 These opinions are not binding on the Internal Revenue Service or the courts.
 Neither Veritex nor IBT intend to request a ruling from the Internal Revenue Service as to the U.S. federal income tax consequences of the merger.
-The following discussion assumes that the merger will be consummated as described in the reorganization agreement and this proxy statement/prospectus and Veritex and IBT will not waive the closing opinion condition described above in this paragraph, and thus the following discussion assumes that the merger qualifies as a "reorganization" within the meaning of Section 368(a) of the Code.
+The following discussion assumes that the merger will be consummated as described in the reorganization agreement and this proxy statement/prospectus and Veritex and IBT will not waive the closing opinion condition described above in this paragraph.